-Celebrating almost 60 years of great products and outstanding customer service
+Celebrating over 60 years of great products and outstanding customer service

 With humble beginnings, Minick Materials has grown into one of the largest suppliers of landscape and building materials in the region.
 We serve customers locally, regionally and across the country.
 We're proud of our rich heritage of outstanding customer services and great products.